Disease control as an optimization problem: The framework in a nutshell

-In conclusion, a disease control policy can always be identified with a vector function $\bm{\alpha}$ of the time $t$ and perhaps some other observed variables $\bm{o}$, where each vector entry represents a type of government intervention at time $t$.
+In conclusion, a disease control policy can always be associated to a time-dependent vector function $\bm{\alpha}$ and perhaps some other observed variables $\bm{o}$, where each vector entry represents a type of government intervention at time $t$.
 In turn, we can use a variable vector $\bm{\mu}\in \R^n$ to parametrize the class of considered policies, that is, $\bm{\alpha}(t, \bm{o})=\bm{\alpha}(t, \bm{o};\bm{\mu})$.
 Since $\bm{\mu}$ completely determines the policy $\bm{\alpha}$, we can also regard the parameters $\bm{\mu}$ as the disease policy.
 We will do so from now on.

 The applied policy $\bm{\mu}$ is assumed to influence the compartment occupation within the time interval $[t_0, t_f]$.
 That is, $\bm{x}$ is both a function of $t$ and $\bm{\mu}$.
 In this work we are interested in devising policies for disease control which guarantee that the spread of the disease evolves under certain conditions.
-For example, any country has a fixed number of critical care capacity beds, which we denote by ${\cal B}_c$.
+For example, any country has a fixed number of critical care beds, which we denote by ${\cal B}_c$.
 At each time $t\in [t_0, t_f]$, it is desirable that the number of individuals admitted to critical care in hospitals, ${\cal C}(t)$, does not exceed that capacity.
 That is, we require that